10 Medicinal Herbs Every Beginner Should Grow

 Fill a jar one-third full with chopped dried echinacea root (or a mix of dried roots and flowers).
 Cover completely with raw, local honey.
 Stir well, cap, and let sit for 4–6 weeks, stirring every few days.
 At the first sign of a scratchy throat, take 1 teaspoon straight or stir into warm (not boiling) water.

-6. Peppermint — Digestive Relief in a Pot
+6. Peppermint: Digestive Relief in a Pot

-Peppermint is one of those herbs that makes you feel like a real herbalist — it works fast, it tastes great, and everyone in your household will actually want to drink it.
+Peppermint is one of those herbs that makes you feel like a real herbalist.
+It works fast, it tastes great, and everyone in your household will actually want to drink it.
 Just please, please, please grow it in a container.

 Container Alert: Peppermint spreads by underground runners and will absolutely colonize your entire garden if planted directly in the ground.
 Grow it in pots, or sink a large pot into the ground with the rim 2 inches above soil level to contain it.